 Certificate in Substance Use Disorders

 The Substance Use Disorders Certificate is designed for students already enrolled in the MFT program, and for program alumni wishing to return and enhance their knowledge base.
-The certificate comprises 11 additional units taken over the course of a year, allowing students time to work in the field while gaining expertise.
+The certificate comprises 11 additional units taken over the course of a year (students who have not already taken PPSY 511 as part of the MFT program must complete it as part of their certificate), allowing students time to work in the field while gaining expertise.
 This program expands on the skills and knowledge needed to improve the health and wellness of individuals struggling with substance use, giving students access to a competency that historically has been afforded only to those working in the substance use disorder field.

 |PPSY 511||Addictions, Assessment, and Interventions||3|